zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 Unlike npm@3, pnpm tries to solve the issues that npm@2 had, without flattening the dependency tree.
-In a _node_modules_ folder created by pnpm, all packages have their own dependencies grouped together, but the directory tree is never as deep as with npm@2. pnpm keeps all deps flat, but uses symlinks to group them together.
+In a _node_modules_ folder created by pnpm, all packages have their own dependencies grouped together, but the directory tree is never as deep as with npm@2. pnpm keeps all dependencies flat but uses symlinks to group them together.

 ```